-Joel C. Daniels is Associate for Evangelism at Saint Thomas Church Fifth Avenue in New York City.
-As Associate for Evangelism, he coordinates the parish’s adult education offerings and assists with inviting, orienting, and integrating new persons into the parish.
-In addition to his ministerial responsibilities, Father Daniels is also a post-doctoral fellow at the Center for Mind and Culture, assistant editor of the journal Religion, Brain & Behavior, and a visiting scholar at Boston University, from which he received his doctorate in 2014.
-His book Theology, Tragedy, and Suffering in Nature: Toward a Realist Doctrine of Creation was published in 2016.
-He serves on the Ecumenical Commission of the Diocese of New York, focusing on dialogue with the Eastern churches.
-In addition to Boston University, he is also a graduate of the General Theological Seminary and Columbia University.
+Joel C. Daniels is Rector of the Nevil Memorial Church of St. George in Ardmore, Pennsylvania.
+He is the author of Theology, Tragedy, and Suffering in Nature: Toward a Realist Doctrine of Creation (2016) and co-editor of The Emerging Christian Minority (2019).
+Father Daniels is a post-doctoral fellow at the Center for Mind and Culture, assistant editor of the journal Religion, Brain & Behavior, and a visiting scholar at Boston University, from which he received his PhD in 2014.
+He is also a graduate of the General Theological Seminary and Columbia University.

 Rob MacSwain is the Associate Professor of Theology at the School of Theology of the University of the South in Sewanee, Tennessee.
-A priest canonically resident in the Episcopal Diocese of East Carolina, he is the author of Solved by Sacrifice: Austin Farrer, Fideism, and the Evidence of Faith and the editor or co-editor of seven other volumes.
-He is also Sewanee’s representative to the Board of Anglican Theological Review and a member of the Executive Committee.
+A priest canonically resident in the Diocese of East Carolina, he received his M.Div. from Princeton Theological Seminary, M.Th. from the University of Edinburgh, Postgraduate Diploma in Anglican Studies from Virginia Theological Seminary, and Ph.D. from the University of St. Andrews.
+He is the author of Solved by Sacrifice: Austin Farrer, Fideism, and the Evidence of Faith and the editor or co-editor of seven other volumes.
+He is also Sewanee’s representative to the Board of Anglican Theological Review and Secretary of the Executive Committee.

 H. Peter Kang currently serves as a clergy consultant for a University of Southern California research study of Religious Development in Later Life and a supply priest in the Diocese of Los Angeles.
 Prior to this, he was the Associate Rector of Grace Episcopal Church in Saint Francisville, Louisiana and a staff chaplain at the Louisiana State Penitentiary (aka “Angola”).
 He has a Ph.D. in Philosophical Theology from the University of Virginia and an M.Div. from Bexley-Seabury Seminary.
 Peter and his wife, Samantha, live in Santa Barbara, where she is enrolled as a graduate student in Religious Studies at UCSB.